 Dischler suggests that consumer’s actions are more spontaneous than we thought, and that we must target ads during those micro-moments using AdWords’ improved dashboard reporting.

 Google is honing its mobile ads to capture conversions of an increasing number of smart phone users.
 If you’re a business owner, you need to follow their lead.
 Use these new ad units to showcase your product and services, and aim to convert consumers during those crucial micro-moments.

-Talk to the experts at Hallam Internet today to see how we can help you reach your business goals with your AdWords account.
+Talk to the experts at Hallam today to see how we can help you reach your business goals with your AdWords account.